 iii.
 Our experience indicates that it is best for the person who develops an online course to be the person who teaches it, at least for the first time it is offered.

 iv.
-The Office of eLearning will assess faculty members’ skills in technology, provide basic training, and provide one-on-one support during online course design and development.
+Information Technology Services will assess faculty members’ skills in technology, provide basic training, and provide one-on-one support during online course design and development.

 e.
 Plan for continuing administration and management of the program.

 i.
-The Office of eLearning and Cohort Programs will provide some
+Information Technology Services and Cohort Programs will provide some

 services and will advise the department in setting up and funding